zzonyo/trust-docs-test/source/index.html.md

 The rate limit for all the endpoints of c2c margin is set as 2 times/sec.<br>
 All the c2c margin endpoints below are not available by sub user.<br>
-The account ID of borrowing account will be generated once the first time asset transfer (from spot account to the borrowing account) is accomplished on the web.<br>
+The account ID of borrowing account will be generated once the first time asset transfer (from spot account to the borrowing account) is accomplished on the web interface.<br>

 ## Place a lending/borrowing offer